getodk/docs/odk1-src/briefcase-install.rst

    .. note::

-     We will refer to the term `Briefcase Storage` from now on to indicate the location to the :file:`ODK Briefcase Storage` directory
+     We will refer to the term `Briefcase Storage` from now on to indicate the location of the :file:`ODK Briefcase Storage` directory

    .. tip::